yugabyte/yugabyte-db/docs/content/preview/troubleshoot/cluster/recover_server.md

 ## Planned cluster changes

-You might choose to perform planned cluster changes, such as moving the entire cluster to a brand new set of nodes (for example, move from machines of type A to type B. For instructions on how to do this, see [Changing cluster config](../../../manage/change-cluster-config/).
+You might choose to perform planned cluster changes, such as moving the entire cluster to a brand new set of nodes (for example, move from machines of type A to type B).
+For instructions on how to do this, see [Change cluster configuration](../../../manage/change-cluster-config/).